 Do many of your patients complain of feeling “wired and tired”?
 Burning the candle on both ends?
 That’s where the ancient herb Ashwagandha comes in.
 This botanical extract has been used in Ayurvedic medicine for centuries due to its many restorative benefits.

-Ashwagandha has been shown to help reduce fatigue, prevent stress, boost mood and enhance energy levels.
-What’s more?
-Ashwagandha also supports healthy aging by helping to balance hormones and may limit the effects of menopause.
+Ashwagandha has been shown to help reduce fatigue, prevent stress, boost mood and enhance energy levels.* What’s more?
+Ashwagandha also supports healthy aging by helping to balance hormones and may help with menopause.*

 Ashwagandha may be the answer for patients searching for a rejuvenating vitamin.*